 1. Live in the past.

 If you follow sports, you know how hard it is for a team that wins the championship to come back the next year and win it all again.
 As your kids become more independent, it’s easy to make less of an effort as a dad.
 But if you rest on your past as a dad, you’ll lose the momentum you’ve created with your kid.
 How many times can you bring up “that one trip we took…?”
 At some point, you must create new memories.
 Your kids need you to keep doing the things that bring excitement—at any age.
 Keep asking questions, being curious, and creating moments with your kids.
-Your kids change all the time; live in the past and you set yourself up for irrelevancy.
+Your kids change all the time; live in the past, and you set yourself up for irrelevance.

 2. Ignore your kid’s changes.